hknl5/Software-Environment-Deployment-Management/README.md

 > **Software Environment & Deployment Management**
 > (how we manage environments + how code moves between them).

-The developer doesn’t just “write code”.
-They have to decide:

-- Which Python environment?
-- Local machine or Docker?
-- Colab or a GPU VM?
-- Dev, staging, or production?
-- GitHub Actions or Jenkins?

 The goal of this repo is to connect all the pieces in one narrative:
 from `venv` and `conda`, to Docker, VMs, cloud notebooks, CI runners, and Terraform –